aaronsHarris/knowGood-comics/README.md

 ### Project Description
 ---
-This application will help the end user find comic books, characters and issues based on the Name, Publisher, or Date
+This application will help the end user look up fun facts about different comic book characters using the Super Hero API

 ## API and Data Sample
 -------